ronanguilloux/IsoCodes/README.md

 Contributing Code
 -----------------

-The issue queue can be found at: https://github.com/ronanguilloux/IsoCodes/issues All contributors will be fully credited.
+The issue queue can be found at: https://github.com/ronanguilloux/IsoCodes/issues.
+All contributors will be fully credited.
 Just sign up for a github account, create a fork and hack away at the codebase.
-Submit patches to: ronan.guilloux@gmail.com
-Even one-off contributors will be fully credited (& probably blessed through three generations).
+Submit patches to: ronan.guilloux@gmail.com.
+Even one-off contributors will be fully credited (& blessed through three generations).

 Special thanks